About the Team

 KELLY RAPPUCHI, Editor-in-Chief and Founder

 Kelly Rappuchi is a global leadership development specialist and management consultant.
 She specializes in designing innovative learning experiences to expand the human, team, and organizational skills required for growth.
-Kelly has implemented programs in the U.S., Europe, and the Middle East.
+Kelly has implemented programs in the U.S., Europe and the Middle East.

-ZAINA ADAMU, Editor-in-Chief and Founder
+ZAINA ADAMU, Editor-in-Chief Emerita and Founder

 Zaina Adamu is an award-winning global communications expert with over 10 years of experience working in media, international affairs and human rights.
 In 2018, she founded Ghana Girl Rising, a social enterprise aimed at improving education access for Ghana’s marginalized young women.
 Before then, she was a journalist at CNN, covering both the 2012 and 2016 U.S. presidential elections.